How to build lasting relationships with new networking connections

-"I will connect with them on LinkedIn by sending them a message that reminds them of where we met," says Glenn.
-"I make sure I've made enough notes about the people I've met during and after the event so that I've retained their information and can relate it back to myself and them."
+When you follow up with new connections, make sure you provide them with some context.
+Sometimes it’s helpful to jog their memory.
+“I will connect with them on LinkedIn by sending them a message that reminds them of where we met,” says Glenn.
+“I make sure I’ve made enough notes about the people I’ve met during and after the event, so that I’ve retained their information and can relate it back to myself and them."